-2.1 Communication interference and anti-interference
+2.1 Communication interference and antiinterference

 At present, many research achievements have been made in the fields of communication interference and anti-interference.
-Most research into anti-interference aims at unintentional interference and such research generally analyses interference effects and then puts forward methods by which to reduce such adverse influences [3-7].
+Most research into anti-interfer- ence aims at unintentional interference and such research generally analyses interference effects and then puts forward methods by which to reduce such adverse influences (Wang et al. 2013; Liu et al. 2011a, 2013; Li and Dai 2013; Zhang et al. 2014).
 On the contrary, studies of communication interference (intentional interference) are divided into two categories: one-to-one communication interference and many-to-many communication interference according to the number of interfering and interfered parties.

-The existing research on one-to-one communication interference focus on analysing interference effects of a single transmitter on a single receiver [8] and studying interference patterns.
-Other workers [9] have carried out theoretical analysis and simulation on performances of direct sequence spread spectrum system under monophonic interference.
-Elsewhere researchers [10] analysed the performances of an orthogonal frequency division multiplexing (OFDM) system under several different narrowband interference spectra.
-It was assumed that interference channels are additive white Gaussian noise channels or timeinvariant Rayleigh fading channels.
+The existing research on one-to-one communication interference focus on analysing interference effects of a single transmitter on a single receiver (Dey et al. 2013) and studying interference patterns.
+Other workers (Li et al. 2010) have carried out theoretical analysis and simulation on performances of direct sequence spread spectrum system under monophonic interference.
+Elsewhere researchers (Luo et al. 2007) analysed the performances of an orthogonal frequency division multiplexing (OFDM) system under several different narrowband interference spectra.
+It was assumed that interference channels are additive white Gaussian noise channels or time-invariant Rayleigh fading channels.
 The selection of the best interference pattern attracts a wide spread attention.
-In general, the theories of parameter optimisation, such as game theory, particle swarm optimisation, and genetic algorithms (GA) can be used to seek optimal interference strategies to set power and signal patterns [11-13].
+In general, the theories of parameter optimisation, such as game theory, particle swarm optimisation, and genetic algorithms (GA) can be used to seek optimal interference strategies to set power and signal patterns (Amuru and Buehrer 2015; Bayram et al. 2012; Veronica Belmega and Chorti 2017).